 All session fees are to be paid cash on the day or by bank transfer or Paypal prior to the appointment.

 I always try to work appointment times to suit my cients where possible.
 Please emaiI me with your requirements and I will contact you with my availability and locations.

 If you feel you may be interested in attending for treatment I would ask that you email me with brief details about your difficulties and leave contact details.
 I will then make contact with you to arrange a free confidential telephone consultation.

 This will give you the oportunity to ask me any questions you have relating to therapy and help you make the decision if you feel CBT /EMDR is the treatment for you.

 Initial Assessment (first session)

 This will be for approximately 90 minutes.
 During this session we will gather an understanding of your difficulties an how they impact you in the 'here and now' we will also briefly explore the development of you problems.
 We will then decide on a treatment plan.
 This will involve creating some goals for treatment and the expected number of sessions we feel you will need to work through your difficulties.

-CBT sessions last 50 minutes ususally on a weekly basis.
+CBT sessions are hourly, usually on a weekly basis.
 The number of expected sessions can vary from client to client depending on the severity of their individual difficulties.
 This is something we could discuss at the start of treatment.

 CBT is a very collaborative treatment where the therapist and client work together to gain an understanding of the clients difficulties.
 Clients are encouraged to take an active part in therapy.
 This usually includes weekly tasks between sessions.

-Please don't hesitate to contact me for further information if needed.
+Please don't hesitate to contact me for further information if needed or visit my website